jpuritz/BIO_594_2019/Final_Assignment/Raker_final_assignment/da_md.md

 ```
 These matrix files, specifically the salmon.isoforms.count.matrix file, would have been used to run DESeq2, and complete my gene expression analysis.

+#### From Jon: This is not a great way to end your analysis.
+At the very least, you should document the troubleshooting steps you took to try to solve this.
+However, this issue can be solved.
+I suggest taking a look at the error message and at the data files for those replicates vs others.
+Is the `*.genes` file the one to use?
+Do those files look correct for this and other samples?

 ##### DESeq2
 DESeq2 can actually be run from Trinity scripts, as long as the proper R packages are installed.
 To install the proper R packages:
 ```